shubhmjain30/notes/nodejs/nodejs-roadmap.md

 -   HTTPS and certificate management
 -   Security headers and OWASP guidelines

+> **Theory:**
+> Security is a top concern in production.
+Understand common vulnerabilities (e.g., XSS, CSRF, injection attacks) and how to mitigate them in Node.js.
+Interviews may ask about best practices for securing APIs and sensitive data.

 ### **Monitoring and Observability**

 -   Application performance monitoring
 -   Error tracking and alerting
 -   Structured logging
 -   Health checks and metrics

+> **Theory:**
+> Observability is key for maintaining uptime and reliability.
+Know how to implement logging, monitoring, and alerting in Node.js, and how to use tools like PM2, New Relic, or custom solutions.

 ### **Deployment and DevOps**